eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 |**stiffness**|`number`|The drive's stiffness, used to achieve the position target|
 |**damping**|`number`|The damping factor applied to reach the velocity target|

-Each `joint_drive` describes a force applied to one degree of freedom in joint space, specified with a combination of the `type` and `axis` parameters and drives to either a target position, velocity, or both.
+Each `joint.drive` describes a force applied to one degree of freedom in joint space, specified with a combination of the `type` and `axis` parameters and drives to either a target position, velocity, or both.
 The drive force is proportional to `stiffness * (positionTarget - positionCurrent) + damping * (velocityTarget - velocityCurrent)` where `positionCurrent` and `velocityCurrent` are the signed values of the position and velocity of the connected node in joint space.
 To assist with tuning the drive parameters, a drive can be configured to be in an `acceleration` `mode` which scales the force by the effective mass of the driven degree of freedom.
 This mode is typically easier to tune to achieve the desired behaviour, particularly in scenarios where the masses of the connected nodes are not known in advance.

 ### JSON Schema